 In this section I’ll be criss-crossing from my usual research sites, which are coastal spaces around the Indian Ocean (Kerala, India and the Gulf states of U.A.E and Oman) and my home-site of Worthing, to think about ‘coastal identities’.

-For a truly Brit-sarky look at English coastalness, see this series: http://rubbishseaside.com/
+For a truly Brit-sarky look at English coastalness, see the ‘Rubbish Seaside’ series: http://rubbishseaside.com/

-Putting Worthing into this broader ‘coastal UK’ scene, for a superficial whip-round of the UK coast, see this.
+Putting Worthing into this broader ‘coastal UK’ scene, for a superficial whip-round of the UK coast, see this article.

 Burdsey’s recent book (which has a lot to say about our sister, Brighton) set me off a couple of years ago now, roaming around Worthing and talking to people about the place of whiteness in the English seaside town.